DINA-Web/guidelines/DINA-Web-API-Guidelines.md

     }
 </pre>

+In addition, DINA-compliant API endpoints **SHOULD** alternatively return responses as valid XML documents.

-HTTP responses in JSON format **MUST** satisfy the property name guidelines from the Google [JSON Style Guide]: , to ensure for example that JSON results do not have unique ids as property names of the marshalled object.
+HTTP responses in JSON format **MUST** satisfy the property name guidelines from the Google JSON Style Guide ( source : https://google.github.io/styleguide/jsoncstyleguide.xml ) , to ensure for example that JSON results do not have unique ids as property names of the marshalled object.
 Similarly, these principles **SHOULD** apply to XML reponses.
 Examples for valid and invalid